Drug information provided by: IBM Micromedex

 It is very important that your doctor check your or your child's progress while taking this medicine.
 This will allow your doctor to see if the medicine is working properly and to decide if you should continue to take it.
 Blood tests may be needed to check for unwanted effects.

-If your condition does not improve or become worse, check with your doctor.
+If your condition does not improve or becomes worse, check with your doctor.

 For nursing mothers taking this medicine: